1971 Liberty Bowl

+Controversy

 The game was wrought with controversy, mainly due to two calls in the game by SEC official Preston Watts that favored Tennessee.
 An Arkansas field goal was wiped out due to a phantom holding call on Arkansas tight end Bobby Nichols.
 Nichols stated after the game that a Vols player grabbed him and pulled him to the ground, yet Watts flagged Nichols for the holding penalty.

 The second controversial call came in the fourth quarter when Arkansas fumbled the ball, but Razorback player Tom Reed recovered, and actually handed the ball to Preston Watts.
 Watts unceremoniously signaled that the ball had been recovered by Tennessee, and gave possession to the Volunteers at the Arkansas 37 yard line.
 Tennessee would score a touchdown a few plays later to take the lead.

 Watts was born and raised in Tennessee.
 This controversy prompted the NCAA to change its rules concerning officiating in bowl games.
 No longer would bowl game officiating crews be split between the conferences of the competing teams; rather, officiating crews would be composed of officials from conferences not playing in that bowl game.